taracell/Gone-Pair-Shaped/readme.md

   <dd>To use msot commands, you need to accept the <code>$terms</code> by reacting with the tick.
 This can only be done by people with the <b>Manage Server</b> permission.</dd>
   <hr>
   <dt><h3>Set a prefix</h3></dt>
   <dd>You can set a prefix by using <code>$setprefix </code> followed by the prefixes you want to use, separated by spaces.
-To add a prefix with a space in, surround it with "" or ''.</dd>
+To add a prefix with a space in, surround it with "" or ''.<br>
+  If any issues happen with the prefix, pinging the bot will always work and cannot be disabled.
+So if you ever forget the prefix, you can @ the bot and <code>setprefix</code></dd>
   <hr>
   <dt><h3>Choose a language</h3></dt>
   <dd>Some languages are now supported in the bot.
 These can be added over time and can be viewed in <code>$lang</code> and reacting with the language you want to use.</dd>